Kmaina32/Ubuntu-Academy-/docs/B2B_STRATEGY.md

-# Ubuntu Academy for Business - B2B Strategy
+# Akili A.I Academy for Business - B2B Strategy

-This document outlines the strategy for expanding Ubuntu Academy into the Business-to-Business (B2B) market with a dedicated offering for organizations.
+This document outlines the strategy for expanding Akili A.I Academy into the Business-to-Business (B2B) market with a dedicated offering for organizations.

 ## 1. Vision & Goal